 In essence, tokenization enables property owners to issue tokens through blockchain-powered platforms.
 These tokens represent a certain amount of shares for real estate assets.
-Blockchain-based tokenization allows to exclude third parties from real estate procedures and to buy asset shares by acquiring tokens from the exchange.
+Blockchain-based tokenization excludes third parties from real estate procedures and buys asset shares by acquiring tokens from the exchange.

 Moreover, blockchain-powered tokenization has opened new avenues of fractional ownership.
-Now asset owners can issue their shares of assets digitally, opening the possibility for people with restricted resources to become investors.
+Now asset owners can issue their shares of assets digitally, allowing people with restricted resources to become investors.
 Depending on the tokenization platform, the investment buy-in requirements can be set at different levels, allowing more people to participate.
-As a result, this will significantly decrease the barrier to entry in real estate business and increase the liquidity of assets.
+As a result, this will significantly decrease the barrier to entry into the real estate business and increase the liquidity of assets.

-Russian Alfa Bank and its partner X5 Retail Group announced that they have launched Distributed Treasury and Cash Management (DTCM), a blockchain-based customizable service.
-The DTCM, a Bank-as-a-Service platform allows Alfa bank clients to maintain their payments. deposit products, and loans inside the holding.
+X5 Retail Group announced that they have launched Distributed Treasury and Cash Management (DTCM), a blockchain-based customizable service.
+The DTCM, a Bank-as-a-Service platform, allows clients to maintain their payments, deposit products, and loans inside the holding.

-X5 Retail Group CFO Svetlana Demyashkevich said: “The experience gained jointly with Alfa-Bank and Waves Enterprise constitutes a new benchmark in our interaction with banks: we get a unified treasury application, improve data management, and cut costs and operational risks.”
+X5 Retail Group CFO said: “The experience we gained constitutes a new benchmark in our interaction with banks: we get a unified treasury application, improve data management, and cut costs and operational risks.”

 Emaar Properties: Tokens

-A United Arab Emirates (UAE) real estate firm Emaar Properties has launched its own blockchain token-based platform.
+A United Arab Emirates (UAE) real estate firm Emaar Properties, has launched its blockchain token-based platform.
 The platform is designed to reward Emaarclients with tokens for their loyalty and referrals.
-EMR tokens will not only be redeemable in Emaar’s real estate, e-commerce operations, hotels, and malls, but can also be traded with other users.
+EMR tokens will not only be redeemable in Emaar’s real estate, e-commerce operations, hotels, and malls but can also be traded with other users.